HardlyDifficult/Tutorials/Chapter3.md

  - Add SuicideIn, disable the component.
  - Add KillOnContactWith configured for layer 'Enemy', disable the component.
  - Under Hammer components to enable, add SuicideIn and KillOnContactWith.
+ - Select the spike ball prefab, add DeathEffectSpawn and configure it to use the explosion prefab.

 <hr></details><br>
 <details><summary>TODO</summary>